srfoster/racket-react/README.md

 # TODOS

+Authentication components (views) and server-side flows that go with them

+* Use actual bcrypt library for JWT token gen/checking
+* ~~Make client-side component send localStorage'd JWT token in request.
+Show afterLogin if logged in...~~
+* ~~Make server-side send actual JWT~~

 ;Wishlist /  Spellbook

-  * Authentication components (views) and server-side flows that go with them
   * Code editor component and server-side flows for: saving editable fields to a db, saving to a file
     - Eval Racket code...